WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/02-milton.md

 * For MS-Windows users
    * Download and install the free [PuTTY client](https://putty.org).

-* You can also use [Cluster Access on Ope nOnDemand](https://ondemand.hpc.wehi.edu.au/pun/sys/shell/ssh/slurm-login.hpc.wehi.edu.au)
+* You can also use [Cluster Access on Open OnDemand](https://ondemand.hpc.wehi.edu.au/pun/sys/shell/ssh/slurm-login.hpc.wehi.edu.au)

 ::::::
 :::